 It isn’t enough to just create stellar content.
 People have to read it in order for you to grow and succeed.
 This can often be the toughest and most tedious part of being a travel blogger.
 Getting your name and your website out there and recognized takes significant and continuous work, especially in the beginning.

 First, obtain accounts in all the major social media platforms you hope to use.
 You don’t have to use everything, but 3 or more solid choices are recommended.
-Personally, we use Facebook, Twitter, Instagram, Pinterest, Stumbleupon, and Snapchat.
+Personally, we use Facebook, Twitter, Instagram, Pinterest, and Stumbleupon.
 You may also want to use YouTube and Google+.

 Get in a regular schedule of posting your content on these platforms.
 But don’t just get online and spew forth your own self promotion.
 Actively engage with others on each platform.
 It’s awesome to connect with travel bloggers, but make sure you don’t just interact with bloggers: your audience is not going to come from that group.
 Your ultimate audience lies beyond other travel bloggers and you’ll need to take time to seek them out.
 There are many, many great resources out there for using social media like a travel blogging badass.
 Here are a few of my faves: